-Donald Stelluto is the incoming executive director of the Kellogg Institute for International Studies and is a longtime administrator in higher education.
-Within the University of Notre Dame, he has served as associate director of the Notre Dame Institute for Advanced Study, executive assistant to the dean of the College of Arts and Letters, and as faculty with the Phoenix Institute Summer Session Program.
+Donald Stelluto is the co-director of the Center for Citizenship and Constitutional Government (CCCG) at the University of Notre Dame.
+Previously he served as the executive director of the Kellogg Institute for International Studies from 2020 to 2023.
+Within the University of Notre Dame, he has also served as associate director of the Notre Dame Institute for Advanced Study, executive assistant to the dean of the College of Arts and Letters, and as faculty with the Phoenix Institute Summer Session Program.
 He was awarded Notre Dame’s Presidential Award for Leadership in 2013.

 Before coming to Notre Dame, Stelluto held administrative roles for eight years at California State University, Fullerton, in the academic, finance, and administrative divisions, including on the staff of the provost.
 He also served in various capacities in statewide higher education in California, addressing state university system governance, graduate education, and institutional equity.